w3f/w3f-education/docs/Rust/section2/data-types.md

 #### Floating point numbers

-Rust has two floating number types: ' f32`(32-bit) and`f64` (64-bit).
-Floating point numbers, unlike integers, are fractional, meaning they contain decimal points to represent parts of whole numbers:
+Rust has two floating number types: `f32` (32-bit) and `f64` (64-bit).
+Floating point numbers, unlike integers, are fractional, meaning they contain decimal points to represent parts of whole
+numbers:

 `f32` has single precision accuracy, whereas `f64` has double-precision accuracy. `f64` is the default type for floating point numbers in Rust: